 Annual Survey of White Collar Crime

 The Office of Journal Administration would like to thank you for your continued patience during our subscriptions database upgrade.
-We are now live in our new database and responding to customer queries and service requests made during the down period.
+We are now live in our new database and responding to customer queries and service requests.
 Over the next few months we will be working to verify complete accuracy of all records in the new system and customer assistance and feedback would be greatly appreciated.
 If you receive any correspondence that does not appear correct, we ask that you please contact us immediately.

 The Annual Survey of White Collar Crime is an issue put forth each year by the American Criminal Law Review.
 It can be purchased alone, but it is also part of a full-year subscription to the American Criminal Law Review.
 You can order directly from our office by selecting the appropriate option from the drop-down menu by American Criminal Law Review on our Subscription Order Form.

 You can also purchase hard or soft copies of individual articles or the full issue through our print-on-demand site.

 The Editor-in-Chief of this issue, Julia Chapman, provides an overview of the contents in her Editor's Note:

 The Annual Survey features twenty main articles, which provide readers with current and relevant information on twenty types of federal white collar crime.
 Each article explains the elements of the given offense, commonly invoked defenses, and the appropriate sentencing guidelines.
 The articles contain extensive footnotes referencing both primary and secondary source material in order to assist readers with research tasks.